juan-medina/kecs/README.md

 ## Basic Usage

-This is a basic example, check the [user guide](https://juan-medina.github.io/kecs/guide/), the [advance example](https://juan-medina.github.io/kecs/example/), or the [API Documentation](https://juan-medina.github.io/kecs/packages/-k-e-c-s/) for learning more about using KECS.
+This is a basic example, check the [user guide](https://juan-medina.github.io/kecs/guide/), the [advance example](https://juan-medina.github.io/kecs/example/), or the [API Documentation](https://juan-medina.github.io/kecs/packages/-k-e-c-s/) for learning more about using KECS or try the [Playground](https://juan-medina.github.io/kecs/playground/) for practical experimentation.

 ```Kotlin
 data class Velocity(val x: Float, val y: Float)